Port Huron, MI – The American College of Surgeons

 • Access to cancer-related information, education and support

 • Assessment of treatment planning based on evidence-based national treatment guidelines

 • Information about clinical trials and new treatment options

 • A cancer registry that collects data on cancer type, stage, and treatment results, and offers lifelong patient follow-up

-“Over the years, Port Huron Hospital’s Cancer Program has evolved into a mature, well respected, superior program,” says Tom DeFauw, president and CEO.
-“This award and accreditation is recognition of the quality of our comprehensive, multidisciplinary patient care and a testimonial that Port Huron Hospital is dedicated to offering the very best in today’s cancer treatment to you right here in the community.”
+“Over the years, McLaren Port Huron’s Cancer Program has evolved into a mature, well respected, superior program,” says Tom DeFauw, president and CEO.
+“This award and accreditation is recognition of the quality of our comprehensive, multidisciplinary patient care and a testimonial that McLaren Port Huron is dedicated to offering the very best in today’s cancer treatment to you right here in the community.”

 Commission on Cancer